ManicRobThrill

 I'm not being cryptic - if you know me, you know it's mine and Liz' 26th wedding anniversary today.
 Glad to see that we're both still here and riding each wave together.

 Tomorrow I have to go for "preadmission testing" at the hospital.
-Nothing invasive or strenuous, I believe and it should only take 2 hours, all in all.
+Nothing invasive or strenuous, I believe, and it should only take 2 hours, all in all.

 I've tried to go over every possible detail in preparation for post-surgery, since I won't be driving or grocery shopping or going out for the few days after discharge.
 I think I have all the details covered, save for actually placing the Fresh Direct order, which I will do as soon as the date opens.